pola-rs/polars/docs/user-guide/misc/alternatives.md

   CuDF doesn't optimize your query, so is not uncommon that on ETL jobs Polars will be faster because it can elide unneeded work and materializations.

+- Ibis

+  Ibis is a Python DataFrame library originally created by the author of pandas.
+It decouples the API from the execution engine, supporting over a dozen backends including DuckDB (the default), Polars, and numerous cloud data platforms.

 - Any

   Polars is written in Rust.
 This gives it strong safety, performance and concurrency guarantees.